Cricket World Cup: Black Caps say no thanks to welcome home reception

 NZC chief executive David White said the squad appreciated attempts to arrange a homecoming function but "it would not be feasible given the players' different post-tournament arrangements".

-However NZ Cricket hoped to arrange some type of service in the future.
+However, NZ Cricket hoped to arrange some type of service in the future.

 "We've been in conversations with the Minister for Sport and Recreation, Grant Robertson, and are mindful of the Prime Minister's enthusiasm for a welcome-home celebration," White said.